bowman2001/perplexdoc/content/doc/extended/definition-list/index.md

 : Far far away, behind the word mountains, far from the countries Vokalia and Consonantia, there live the blind texts.

-Second Term or
+Second Term with
-Second Term Alternative
+Term Alternative
 : Far far away, behind the word mountains, far from the countries Vokalia and Consonantia, there live the blind texts.
 ```

-Every list item begins with one or more _terms_.
-The lines after them contain the _description(s)_ starting with a colon followed by a space.
-An empty line between the list items is mandatory.
+Every list item begins with one or more **terms**.
+The lines after them contain the **details** starting with a colon followed by a space.
+An **empty line** between the list items is mandatory.

 ## Layout

 The layout has to consider the length and number of all the components.
-The _standard_ version is working with every combination of terms and descriptions the additional options are not.
-The _tight_ style suits single terms with details, which do usually not exceed one line on larger screens.
-The _loose_ style is intended for terms with extensive details.
+The default version is working with every combination of terms and descriptions the additional options are not.
+The **tight** style suits single terms with details, which do usually not exceed one line on larger screens.
+The **loose** style is intended for terms with extensive details.

 ### Standard